heyMP/summit-app/APPFLOW.md

 {
   type: "CONFIGURATION",
   player: {
-    userId: string,
+    userid: string,
     username: string
   },
   game: {
     id: string,
     state: string
+  },
+  microcontroller: {
+    uuid: string
   }
 }
 ```

 ## Device pairing
-A user scans a QR code on the microcontroller.
-The QR code takes the user to
-the mobile web application.
-The link in the QR code contains the UUID for
+Once we have the player established, we'll begin the pairing process with
 the microcontroller.
-We grab the UUID from the URL and send a message to the
+We'll send a `PAIRING` frame to the backend with
-backend over the web socket with the UUID from the microcontroller and the
+the UUID of the microcontroller and the player's userid.
-player UUID.

 ```
 {
   type: "PAIRING",
   data: {
-    deviceuuid: string,
+    microcontroller: {
+      uuid: string
+    },
+    player: {
-    playeruuid: string
+      userid: string
     }
   }
+}
 ```

 Once the backend receives this message, the backend then sends a pairing
-frame to the bluetooth gateway to then relay the message to the microcontroller.
+frame to the bluetooth gateway which relays the message to the microcontroller.
 When the microcontroller receives the message, the LEDs on the microcontroller
-start to blick indicating a completed pairing.
+start to blink indicating a completed pairing.
 The microcontroller then sends
 a `PAIRING_COMPLETE` frame to the bluetooth gateway then to the backend and the
 socket sends the `PAIRING_COMPLETE` frame to the mobile web application.

 ```
 {
-  type: "PAIRING_COMPLETE"
+  type: "PAIRING_COMPLETE",
+  microcontroller: {
+    uuid: string
   }
+}
 ```

+At this moment, the microcontroller and the web application should be paired.

 ## GAME_STATE Frame
 From the admin interface, a `GAME_STATE_CHANGE` frame is sent to the socket